Shadowborn/webdb-i-challenge/queries.md

 order by COUNT(*);

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+DELETE from Customers
+WHERE Customers.CustomerID not in (select Orders.CustomerID from orders)